AlexiZ/availability/README.md

 A Symfony project created on June 16, 2017, 9:34 am.

 ### Purpose :
-Check if given websites (constants for now) are stil online.
+Check if given websites (constants for now) are still online.

 ### Incoming features :